-Lindsey Sachs is a fourth-year UF student majoring in microbiology with a minor in health disparities in society.
-Lindsey joined the Brusko Lab in the Spring of 2021 and is passionate about building a strong knowledge base centered on the human immune response, autoimmunity, and immunological experimental design.
-She is currently involved in investigating the therapeutic potential of modulating the CD226/TIGIT costimulatory pathway for the development of therapeutics to treat Type 1 Diabetes.
+Lindsey Sachs is a recent graduate of the University of Florida (Spring 2022) with a Bachelors of Science in Microbiology with a minor in Health Disparities in Society.
+Lindsey joined the Brusko Lab in the Spring of 2021 as an undergraduate volunteer investigating the therapeutic potential of modulating the CD226/TIGIT costimulatory pathway for the development of therapeutics to treat Type 1 Diabetes.
+As a lab technician, Lindsey currently assists with flow cytometry and mouse model experiments as well as day to day laboratory maintenance and care.

 Abstracts & Presentations